What is Dabbing?

 Oils for dabbing are made through numerous extraction methods and go by many different names, including budder, BHO (butane hash oil), CO2 oil, rosin, shatter, and wax.
 All of these products provide potent relief quickly when dabbed.
 It is a highly beneficial method for patients experiencing chronic pain and/or nausea, providing immediate and effective relief.

 You may have heard some level of concern surrounding dabbing.
 While dabbing is not necessarily dangerous, certain extraction methods carry the potential for harm.
 Chemical contaminants such as butane may present some health hazards.
 This is why Sespe is committed to offering only the safest and cleanest concentrates.
-We avoid extracts with butane or naphthalene in favor of cleaner, safer alternatives, which does come at a higher cost.
-We impose strict requirements on our vendors, including diligent testing and quality control.

 Hash / Full Melt / Ice Wax

 All the hash we carry is prepared using nothing but ice, water, and effort.
 By keeping the cannabis at freezing temperatures during processing, the cannabinoids are more easily separated from the plant matter, which is filtered through bags made of increasingly finer-gauge mesh.
 Bubble hash, which gets its name from the bubble bags it’s processed through, usually ranges between 30% and 50% THC, and is generally a deep, golden brown.
 Our house favorite SFV OG bubble hash is an excellent example, and is usually the most THC per dollar available on our menu.
 If you need bhang for your buck, hash is an economical solution.